andreas-febryanto/gettingstarted-cleancode/khalil-stemmler/intro.md

 The human brain is still very much a big mystery to us.
 For example, we don't understand jack about how the brain processes **visual information**(AllenInstitute.org).

 ### Reason 2 - It's hard to deconstruct human psychology

+While we can apply *reductionism* to computing and engineering, trying to do the same with humans is hard(and almost always wrong).
+This is likely why formal education has chosen to avoid attempting to teach us the following topics:

+- How to name things

+- How to organize code

+- How to decide on and enforce coding convention

+- How to detect code smells

+- How to avoid anti-patterns

+Designers learn the basics of human psychology, but traditionally, *software developers* don't.

 ### Reason 3 - Trade skills are acquired through mentorship

+They excel at teaching us scientific and theoretical aspects of computer science; but that's because they consider modern programming to be a **science** or engineering discipline, not a **trade**

+The practical **tricks of the trade**; the things you'll spend 90% of your time doing in the real-world, like testing, refactoring, and design, are passed down to us.
+These learnings are passed down in apprenticeships, online training, co-ops, or junior development jobs with access to mentors and more experienced developers.

+## The tree pillars of clean code

+The Pillars of CLean Code is a framework I developed to illuminate each component involved in learning to write clean code.
+It breaks into three parts:

+1. Developer mindset

+   Professionalism, growth from failure, and design thinking.

+2. Coding conventions

+   Developing your own set of principled coding conventions to produce the highest quality software possible using industry standards, tools, approaches, and methods.

+3. SKills & knowledge

+   Become wise.
+Refine your preferred coding conventions from your skills(new languages, tooling, frameworks) and knowledge(design patterns, principles, approaches, experience, and judgment).